Is it safe to travel to Peru?

 Permitted: Daylight road travel from La Merced to Satipo.

-Loreto: Restricted: 20-kilometer swath of territory contiguous to the Colombian border.
+Loreto: Restricted: a 20-kilometer swath of territory contiguous to the Colombian border.
 Travel on the Putumayo River.

 Permitted: Everywhere else.

 San Martín: Restricted: Provinces of Tocache, Mariscal Caceres, Huallaga, and Bellavista.
-Ground travel is permitted only with Deputy Chief of Mission authorization.
+Ground travel is permitted only with the Deputy Chief of Mission's authorization.

 Permitted: Flying only into and remaining within the city limits of Tocache, Saposoa, Juanjui, and Bellavista.